-The incoming web traffic to my article “Flatpak, Steam Cloud, and XDG Base Directories” reveals that there is interest in a rudimentary tutorial on how-to meet the requirements of the XDG Base Directories Specification from shell scripting.
+The incoming web traffic to my article “Flatpak, Steam Cloud, and XDG Base Directories” reveals that there’s interest in a rudimentary tutorial on how to meet the requirements of the XDG Base Directories Specification from shell scripting.
 Please read that article first for an introduction to the XDG Base Directory specification, and a concrete example of the kind of problems that can be caused by not following the specification.

 According to the XDG Base Directory Specification, applications should store their data in one of three locations according to the type of data.
 Applications should discover this location by reading environmental variables, or falling back to a predefined set of default paths only if these variables aren’t set in the environment.